tsaopy/tsaopy.github.io/notebook1-basic-usage.md

 ```
 When calling the parameter classes, these are the arguments

 1. The value.
 In fixed parameters this is the value we assume correct and will ALWAYS be used in simulations.
 In fitting parameters it will be the initial value and will be updated as the MCMC chain runs.
-We will tipically set the value for fitting parameters as 0, unless it's $x_0$ or $v_0$ for which we may use the first values of the time series.
-Another exception will be $b_1$, which corresponds to the usual harmonic potential, the linear potential term.
-We usually assume it's a positive number so we may set it up as 1, or some other positive value that one may infer from the plot.
 2. The type.
-The next argument is the parameter type which will always be a string.
+The next argument is the parameter ptype which will always be a string.
 It's value is 'x0' and 'v0' for $x_0$ and $v_0$ respectively, 'a' for the damping terms, 'b' for the potential terms, 'c' for the mixed terms, and 'f' for the external force parameters.
 Don't mess these up or you will get tons of errors.
 3. The index.
-Indexes will be integers assigned as follows:
+Index is set as None as default, but must be set for 'a', 'b', 'c', and 'f' parameters or you will get errors.
+The general rules are:
-    1. It's always 1 for 'x0' and 'v0' parameters.
+    1. No need to change it from the default None for 'ep', 'x0', and 'v0' parameters.
     2. For parameters 'a' and 'b' it will be the order of the term.
 Example, for the term $b_1x$ it will be 1, and for the term $a_3\dot{x}^3$ it will be 3.
     3. For parameters 'c' it will be a pair of indices in the form of a touple.
 The first value will be the order of the position factor, and the second value will be the order of the velocity factor.
-Example, if the term is $c_{21}x^2\dot{c}$ the indices will be (2,1), and if the term is $c_{23}x^2\dot{c}^3$ the indices will be (2,3).
+Example, if the term is $c_{21}x^2\dot{x}$ the indices will be (2,1), and if the term is $c_{13}x\dot{x}^3$ the indices will be (1,3).
     4. Finally for the external or driving force parameters we use 1 for $F_0$, 2 for $\omega$, and 3 for $\phi$.

 A somewhat obvious remark at this point should be that in all models we should have at least 2 parameters corresponding to the initial conditions, and at least one term in the ODE, otherwise we will always get straight lines as a result.